paxx12/SnapmakerU1/README.md

 **This will void your warranty, but you get SSH access.**

-Find IP: check router's DHCP list, device network settings, or use `nmap`/`arp-scan`.
-Revert: flash stock firmware from [Snapmaker's site](https://public.resource.snapmaker.com/firmware/U1/).
+Revert: flash stock firmware from [Snapmaker's site](https://wiki.snapmaker.com/en/snapmaker_u1/firmware/release_notes).

 ## License